-After researching and understanding Chinese architectural forms, Fr.
-Gresnigt designed a magnificent Chinese “Siheyan-style” building with steps up from the beach.
+After researching and understanding Chinese architectural forms, Dom Gresnigt designed a magnificent Chinese “Siheyan-style” building with steps up from the beach.
 Later, he changed his plan to bring the entire grand structure toward the bustling road nearby, instead of heading to the sea.

 However, construction started in 1930 at the time of the Great Depression.
 Due to a case of insufficient funds, only the originally planned South Building was completed.
 In the late 1960s, the newly built school of philosophy and theology (a four-storey classroom building) was attached to the east end of the South Building.
 The wall of the west end was painted with a mural that was a blend of Catholic faith and Chinese Taoist thought.
-At the end of 2016, this mural was repainted into its current pattern depicting an image of Pentecost, which reflects the mission and life of the seminary today.
+At the end of 2016, this mural was repainted into its current pattern depicting an image of the Pentecost, which reflects the mission and life of the seminary today.

 The priests and seminarians pray Lauds and offer holy Mass there every morning.